The Indiana University Bloomington General Education Curriculum consists of two parts: The Common Ground and Shared Goals.

 - For information on transfer credit and the IU Bloomington GenEd Common Ground requirements, consult the Transfer Students page of the IU Bloomington GenEd website.

-Together, the Shared Goals—Intensive Writing, Information Fluency, Diversity in the U.S., and Enriching Educational Experiences—form an essential part of the IU Bloomington GenEd Program.
+Together, the Shared Goals—Diversity in the United States, Sustainability Literacy, Intensive Writing, Information Literacy, and Enriching Educational Experiences—form an essential part of the IU Bloomington GenEd Program.
 Unlike the Common Ground requirements, which are the same for all undergraduate students, the Shared Goals are program-specific and vary depending on major and school.
 For details, please consult the appropriate school bulletin.

 Each degree program should articulate how undergraduate students fulfill this requirement within their degree program.
 Normally, the expectations for an intensive writing experience would be: taught by faculty in small sections or by individual arrangement; include a series of written assignments evaluated with close attention to organization and expression as well as to substance and argument; graded revision of assignments.

 Information Literacy includes, but goes beyond, information technology skills, to introduce students to critical information resources that underlie the major field of study and introduce students to skills in utilizing information resources within that field.
 Students should be able to determine the extent of information needed, access the needed information effectively and efficiently, evaluate information and its sources critically, incorporate selected information into one's knowledge base, use information effectively to accomplish a specific purpose, and understand the economic, legal, and social issues surrounding the use of information, and access and use information ethically and legally.